#1 Student Loan Lawyer

 What happens if you lose an adversary proceeding?

-Depending on the type of adversary proceeding, losing could mean that you still owe your lender for a debt.
-For instance, you won’t be able to strip a junior mortgage, stop making student loan payments, etc. In some cases, losing an adversary won’t stop the bankruptcy process from moving forward.
+Depending on the type of adversary proceeding, losing could mean you still owe your lender for a debt.
+For example, you won’t be able to strip a junior mortgage, stop making student loan payments, etc. In some cases, losing an adversary won’t stop the bankruptcy process from moving forward.
 But in others, a loss could mean you’re not entitled to a discharge in your chapter 7 bankruptcy or chapter 13 bankruptcy case.